 Records of previous surgery or treatment will be important, as will copies of recent blood work, and disks containing X-rays or MRIs.
 Contact information for your primary care doctor will also be helpful, so that we can keep everyone involved in your health care informed of your treatment here.

 Thank you for choosing Athens Brain & Spine.
-We look forward to working with you and helping you achieve better quality of life.
+Our neurosurgeon and staff look forward to working with you and helping you achieve a better quality of life.
 If you need to schedule an appointment with us, please visit our contact page.
 We look forward to hearing from you!

 Get a step ahead on your upcoming appointment!
-Download and print our patient forms and fill out the form before your upcoming appointment.
+Download, print and fill out our patient forms before your upcoming appointment.
+Check out this video for a walkthrough of an appointment.

 At Athens Brain & Spine it is our desire to provide people in need with the absolute best care.
 Please fill out the form below and we will contact you as soon as possible.